lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 # Introduction

 Welcome to the Car Detection Tutorial Step 2.
-This is the step of the tutorial where the application starts making use of the OpenVINO toolkit to make inferences on image data and detect vehicles.
-We get this ability by having the application use the Inference Engine to load and run the Intermediate Representation (IR) of a CNN model on the selected hardware device CPU, GPU, or Myriad.
-You may recall from the OpenVINO toolkit overview, an IR model is a compiled version of a CNN (e.g. from Caffe) that has been optimized using the Model Optimizer for use with the Inference Engine.
-This is where we start to see the power of the OpenVINO toolkit to load and run models on several devices.
+This is the step of the tutorial where the application starts making use of the OpenVINO™ toolkit to make inferences on image data and detect vehicles.
+We get this ability by having the application use the Inference Engine to load and run the Intermediate Representation (IR) of a CNN model on the selected hardware device CPU, GPU, or Intel® Movidius™ Myriad™.
+You may recall from the OpenVINO™ toolkit overview, an IR model is a compiled version of a CNN (e.g. from Caffe) that has been optimized using the Model Optimizer for use with the Inference Engine.
+This is where we start to see the power of the OpenVINO™ toolkit to load and run models on several devices.
 In this tutorial step, we will use the Inference Engine to run a pre-compiled model to do vehicle detection on the input image and then output the results.

 Below, you can see a sample output showing the results, where a Region of Interest (ROI) box appears around the detected vehicle and license plate.
 The metrics reported include the time for OpenCV capture and display along with the time to run the vehicle detection model.

 ![image alt text](../doc_support/step2_image_1.png)

 # Vehicle Detection Models

-The OpenVINO toolkit provides a pre-compiled model that has been trained to detect vehicles and Chinese license plates.
+The OpenVINO™ toolkit provides a pre-compiled model that has been trained to detect vehicles and Chinese license plates.
 You can find it at:

 * /opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-license-plate-detection-barrier-0007